Delete a user from your organization

 This page is for G Suite administrators who manage user accounts for a company, school, or other group, or for Cloud Identity administrators.
 If you want to delete your own personal Google Account, see this page instead.

 When a user leaves your organization, you can delete their account.
 As a G Suite administrator, you can review and transfer ownership of their data to another user, for example, a manager, before deleting the account.
+You can also set up an autoreply in case someone sends an email to that address, and forward emails to someone else in your organization.

 Note: Only files owned by a user can be transferred to another user, who becomes the new owner.
 Any files visible to the outgoing user, but not owned by them, are not affected by account deletion.